 Italian Dishes - Easy Recipes

 Italian cuisine is loved by most people, and it is not difficult to follow these simple recipes.
-There are several pasta recipes to use manicotti to make a delicious Italian dish.
+There are several pasta recipes that uses manicotti to make a delicious Italian dish.

 Some recipes call for ham and cheese, or spinach and ricotta cheese, plus there is a Mexican recipe that uses ground beef and re-fried beans.
 This recipe below is great, if you like a good spicy Italian sausage.
 No one leaves the table hungry.